Menu

 Department of Defense Reports Asbestos Health Risks Continue in the Army

-The Army has programs in place to mitigate asbestos risk for personnel.
-However, a Department of Defense (DoD) report detailed environmental health risks at Army installations.
+Programs in place help mitigate Army asbestos exposure.
+However, a DoD report detailed that environmental health risks are also an issue at Army installations.

 The April 2020 report noted mishandling of asbestos-containing materials at military installations.
 The DoD inspected asbestos handling at eight military installations, including two Army installations.